ntut-xuan/DPDK-ARP-Server-PoC/README.md

 You should have DPDK environment first.

-Go to the project root and use `make` command to build everything, the binary should appear in `./build` directory.
+Go to the project root and use `cmake .` command to configure the project, `make` to build everything, the binary should appear in `./build` directory.

 ## Test the project